intmus/inttheory22-23/_18-tonal-sequences/a1-tonalsequences.md

 ## Harmonic sequences

-Sequences occur harmonically as well, and when they do, they can supplant standard function or inversion conventions.
+When two or more melodic sequences are combined, they create a harmonic sequence that can supplant standard harmonic function and conventions.
 As mentioned in the introduction, sequences work because they establish a pattern for the listener and then fulfill this new goal.
 Look at the following example of a two voice pattern.
 The first bar establishes tonic, and then a sequence begins in the second measure.
 After listening to it, discuss with your classmates whether it *sounds* functional.
 If you were going to describe this to another person, how would you describe it?
 Once you finish your discussion, propose a harmonic progression that fits the melody.

 {% capture ex2 %}X:2
 T:A two voice sequence